 Do you have sizeable repairs to make to your gutters this spring?
 Sometimes the problems catch you off-guard, or sometimes you’re not surprised at all because you’ve been putting off an issue that you’ve known about for months.
-There are a number of different things that could be wrong with your gutters this time of year.
+There are a few different things that could be wrong with your gutters.

 Depending on how long you’ve owned your home or had gutters, you may never have experienced a season where gutter trouble was a real issue.
-Over enough time, however, these issues can rear their ugly head and you will need to make some serious repairs.
-In case you’re not familiar, here are 4 gutter issues that will require repair:
+Over enough time, these issues can rear their ugly head and you will need to make some serious repairs.
+Here are 4 gutter issues that will require repair:

 They could be:

 Leaky gutters could be a result of gutters that have become disconnected from each other or from the downspouts.
 If this is the case, the fix is simply to re-connect wherever the leak exists.
 The other main cause of leaks is a crack, and this is more serious.
 Fixing a cracked gutter requires a sealing agent, or purchasing new gutters entirely.